 Christine LeGrow has been an active marketing member of the CCNL since the 1980's.
 During a few years of the past twenty, Christine has served on a number of committees and filled the role of treasurer and past treasurer on the executive of the board.
 In addition, she spent several years on the Board of the Anna Templeton Centre including serving as Chair during the planning and the expansion renovation of that historic building.

 Joan Kane lives in Trinity where she operates her home-based knitting business Ewe Design.
 Has served on the Craft Council Board in various positions for a number of years as well as other local and provincial organizations.
-Joan is a proud Lion and when not volunteering can be found doing what she is most passionate about knitting.
+Joan is a proud Lion and when not volunteering can be found doing what she is most passionate about - knitting!

-Beth Howley is a textile Artisan from Portugal Cove, Newfoundland.
+Beth Howley is a textile artisan from Portugal Cove, Newfoundland.
 Her business Angora Borealis is a visionary brand dedicated to the art of crafting luxury apparel, accessories, and wall art using rare natural fibers .
 Beth operates her business out of the Quidi Vidi Village Artisan Studios where she can be found creating beautiful one of kind pieces while surrounded by a wall of colourful fibres.

 Marty Byrne is a multifaceted artist whose work in ceramic art and poetry intertwines to create a unique and profound artistic expression.
 Self taught as a ceramic artist each piece is a process of trial and error that pushes the boundaries of his skill and traditional pottery.
 Being a proud Labrador West artist the work he creates is a testament to his deep connection with the earth and its natural elements, reflecting the beauty and complexity of the world around us.